remult/remult/docs-md/40-Adding Validations/index.md

 +   availableFrom = new DateColumn({
 +       validate: () => {
 +           if (!this.availableFrom.value || this.availableFrom.value.getFullYear() < 1990)
-+               this.availableFrom.error = 'Invalid Date';
++               this.availableFrom.validationError = 'Invalid Date';
 +       }
 +   });
 -   availableTo = new DateColumn();
 +   availableTo = new DateColumn({
 +       validate:() =>{
 +           if (!this.availableTo.value||this.availableTo.value<=this.availableFrom.value){
-+               this.availableTo.error='Should be greater than '+this.availableFrom.caption;
++               this.availableTo.validationError = 'Should be greater than ' + this.availableFrom.defs.caption;
 +           }
 +       }
 +   });